 Cornell’s Commitment to a Sustainable Campus

-As early as the 1880s, with the development of its hydro-electric plant, Cornell has made substantial and sustained investments in clean energy technologies in Ithaca.
-We are continuing that ethic with the building of our new New York City campus where we will employ innovative energy efficiency initiatives, including designing and building the first net zero academic building on the Roosevelt Island site.
+As early as the 1880s, with the development of its hydro-electric plant, Cornell has made substantial and sustained investments in clean energy technologies in Ithaca, New York.
+We are continuing that ethic on the Cornell Tech campus on Roosevelt Island in New York City with the first net zero academic building.